5 Rules for a More Trustworthy Relationship

-Here are 5 rules every one of us can follow to have a more trustworthy relationship:
+Here are five rules every one of us can follow to have a more trustworthy relationship:

 1. Honor Your Choices as Your Own

 If and when you and your partner choose to have a monogamous relationship, be clear about what that means to each of you.
-Talk about how each of your views about monogamy was shaped and what you feel comfortable with.
+Talk about how your views about monogamy were shaped and what you feel comfortable with.
 Once you are clear about what you are committing to, then each of you should honor that decision, accepting full responsibility for your choice.

 If you start to doubt or change your mind about your decisions, talk about it openly, rather than saying one thing and doing another.
-But when you start to fool yourself into believing you’ll never be attracted to anyone else or never have the urge to flirt, you’re setting an unrealistic standard that could be hard to comply with in the long run.
-In addition, if you do eventually violate one of these restrictions, you’re blurring the lines you yourself created and may run the risk of engaging in other, more explicitly prohibited activities that would hurt your partner and violate whatever your agreement is.
+If you fool yourself into believing you’ll never be attracted to anyone else or never have the urge to flirt, you’re setting an unrealistic standard that could be hard to comply with in the long run.
+In addition, if you do eventually violate one of these restrictions, you’re blurring the lines you yourself created and may run the risk of engaging in other, more explicitly prohibited activities that would hurt your partner and violate your agreement.